roninoss/create-expo-stack/contributing.md

 > If you're not sure what kind of version bump your changes introduce, you can reach out to one of the maintainers in the PR comments and we'll try to help you out!

 > [!NOTE]
-> If you're running into an error regarding the `lint-staged` script not being included while trying to commit your changes, please run `bun upgrade && bun i` and try again.
+> If you're running into an error regarding the `lint-staged` script not being included or require of ES module (ERR_REQUIRE_ESM) while trying to commit your changes, please run `bun upgrade && bun i` and try again.

 If you've provided the relevant changeset summaries and the tests pass, then you can open a PR against the `main` branch of the source repo.